ashishssoni/food-order-platform/README.md

 # Food Order Platform

-A go to NodeJS rest API boilerplate with expressJS and many more.
+A sample NodeJS rest API for food order platform.
 ## Technology used

 (List npm modules, frameworks or any other special or unique tech associated with repo)